huimin230/iMOSCATO/README.md

 ## Introduction

-**BayesCafe** is a Bayesian hierarchical model developed to analyze spatially resolved transcriptomics (SRT) data.
-It directly models the molecular profile of SRT data via a zero-inflated negative binomial (ZINB) model, and utilizes a feature selection approach that offers low-dimensional representations of the SRT data in terms of a list of discriminating genes.
-BayesCafe employs an Markov random field prior to integrate the geospatial profile of SRT data to improve clustering accuracy.
+**iMOSCATO** is a fully Bayesian model that integrates spatial transcriptomics data and single-cell RNA sequencing (scRNA-seq) data to decompose cell-type mixtures of regularly distributed spots and identify the underlying spatial domains simultaneously.
+It incorporates the lattice structure by employing a Markov random field prior to improve the accuracy of cell-type deconvolution and spatial domain detection.
+Moreover, iMOSCATO employ a feature selection mechanism to improve the algorithm efficiency, while allowing the discovery of discriminating genes whose expression levels are significantly different among cell types.

 ![iMOSCATO](iMOSCATO.png)

-**BayesCafe** was developed and tested under `R 4.2.2`.
+**iMOSCATO** was developed and tested under `R 4.2.3`.
 The following R packages are required to run the model

 - Rcpp
 - RcppArmadillo